-At Oslo Pride, Norway's largest LGBT festival, you get to be yourself and enjoy music, art, debate and a spectacular parade.
+At Oslo Pride, Norway's largest LGBTIQ+ festival, you get to be yourself and enjoy music, art, debate and a spectacular parade.

 Published: 23 June 2017.

-Several Norwegian cities have pride events every year, organized by local LGBT communities (lesbian, gay, bisexual and transgender).
+Several Norwegian cities have pride events every year, organized by local LGBTIQ+ communities (lesbian, gay, bisexual and transgender).
 However, the biggest celebration of them all takes place in Oslo.

 "Oslo Pride is a festival that should be visible in the cityscape; it should not be possible to miss noticing that there is Pride in Oslo during the ten days the festival is happening.
 It is important to change people's norms and perception," says festival director Fredrik Dreyer.